 In 2015, Mercy Corps launched the AgriFin Accelerate (AFA) Programme; a six-year, $24 million project funded by the Mastercard Foundation.
 AgriFin Accelerate is addressing the inclusion gap for smallholder farmers (SHF) who lack access to affordable, accessible, demand-driven financial products and services that drive higher productivity and income for farmers.
 Over the past two years, several AgriFin partners have developed digital platforms to encompass complex bundles of services, including financial services, access to inputs, markets, new services, and learning.
 Through multiple engagements and partnerships, AgriFin has been able to recognize several success determinants for the development and management of field forces that are digitally enabled at critical points.
-Access the summary or case study.

 SHIFTING MODELS TO BETTER ACCESS AND SUPPORT SMALLHOLDER FARMERS

 More than 500 million smallholder farmers worldwide play a pivotal role in food production, accounting for 80% of production in the global south.
 Historically, it has been difficult for organisations to get information, products or services to or from smallholder farmers, compounding existing infrastructural problems such as access to inputs, financing, training and access to markets.
 However, the increase in available and affordable digital tools including mobile technology, remote-sensing data, climate smart-technology and data management tools, represent an opportunity to revolutionize the sector’s modus operandi.